QuarticCat/yacis/README.md

 ### Application Expressions

-Application expressions is very simple:
+Application expressions are to apply a value to a function.
+It is very simple:

 ```
 <expression> <expression>
 ```

+`a b` means apply `b` to `a`.

 Note that this is left-combined.
 So these expressions are the same (don't forget currying):